Take 10 with... Jessica Maxwell

 I love that my research topic and findings are very relatable and applicable…most people have direct experience with romantic relationships.
 For this reason, I often get unique insight and new perspectives when I share my findings and research plans with friends and the public.
 In general, my favourite part of my research is sharing what I find—whether that be informally in everyday life, or in more formal academic settings.

-5. Tell us something that has surprised or amused you in the course of your research (it could be a discovery, an anecdote or even a
+5. Tell us something that has surprised or amused you in the course of your research.

 I once conducted a study where I had romantic couples come into the lab and I instructed them to recount “A time when you felt a lot of love for your partner”.
 The participant looked confused and asked if they could talk about their love for a past partner…how awkward!
 After that I made sure to clarify participants were to talk about their love for their current partner sitting across from them.